-- Hot showers
+- Warm showers

-- Hot baths
+- Warm baths

 - Disinfected dishes

-- Clean towels and sheets
+- Sanitized towels and sheets

 - Hot water, period.

-Given the significance of the water heater, do you actually know enough about it?
+Given the significance of the water heater, do you actually know much about it?
 We’re here to provide a couple things to think about when it comes to replacing, maintaining, and servicing your water heater.

-The typical lifespan of residential water heaters is about ten to twelve years.
+The average lifespan of residential water heaters is about ten to twelve years.

-Natural gas and electric water heaters will commonly last about a decade before you need to look into replacing the system.
+Natural gas and electric water heaters will commonly last about a decade before you need to look into replacing the appliance.
 If you are not sure how old your water heater is, the date the equipment was manufactured will be displayed in the serial number which you can find on the ID sticker on the water heater tank.

 The most typical breakdown of residential water heaters that will entail replacement is a leaking tank.

-Water Heater sizing is an important replacement factor.
+Water Heater sizing is an important replacement consideration.